c4spar/deno-cliffy/packages/command/README.md

 To create a program with cliffy you can import the `Command` class from the command module https://deno.land/x/cliffy/command.ts.

 The `Command` class is used to create a new command or sub-command.
+The main command has two predefined options, a global `--help` option which is available on all child commands and a `--version` option which is only available on the main command.

 ```typescript
 import { Command } from 'https://deno.land/x/cliffy/command.ts';